YasithD/YasithD/README.md

 ### I am an Undergraduate at Department of Computer Science and Engineering, University of Moratuwa

-- I am currently in my 3rd year of the University 😃
+- I am currently in my final year of the University 😃
-- I am currently working on 3 projects 🤗
 - What attracts me to programming is the nature of problem solving 🤩
 - My hobby is developing web applications 🖤
 - I am passionate to explore and learn new technologies 😃